atropos-null/LS/py109/essential_concepts.md

 ### Variables are references to objects in memory

 When a variable is created in Python, it is initialized. **Variable initialization**​ is the first time a variable name is bound to a value.
 This creates the variable name in the current scope. **Variable assignment**​ is the operation of binding a name to an object (a value).
-In Python, this is done using the `=` operator.
+In Python, this is performed by using the `=` operator.

 Initialization includes several steps that occur under the hood: